masterpointio/masterpoint.io/content/updates/terraform-controller-overview.md

 ## Introduction

 In this post, we continue exploring effective tools for bridging the gap between Infrastructure as Code and GitOps.
-We aim to harness the optimal benefits of these practices as they are fundamental in our realm.
-One such tool that has gained our attention is [Terraform Controller](https://weaveworks.github.io/tf-controller/) by Weaves, and we'd like to share our experience with this product.
+We aim to harness the optimal benefits of these practices as they are fundamental to our thoughts on building great platforms .
+One such tool that has gained our attention is [Terraform Controller](https://weaveworks.github.io/tf-controller/) by [WeaveWorks](https://www.weave.works/), and we'd like to share our experience.

-Before going into the details, we recommend recapturing our experience with a framework called [Crossplane](https://www.crossplane.io/), which we've passed on in our [previous blog post](https://masterpoint.io/updates/passing-on-crossplane/).
+Before going into the details, we recommend reading our experience with a framework called [Crossplane](https://www.crossplane.io/), which we've passed on in our [previous blog post](https://masterpoint.io/updates/passing-on-crossplane/).
 While Crossplane offers deep Kubernetes integration, treating infrastructure management as a native Kubernetes operation, it also brings certain complexities and limitations.
 In contrast, Terraform Controller interconnects the Kubernetes ecosystem with Terraform's robust infrastructure management capabilities.
 A key distinction lies in their operational models - Terraform Controller builds upon Terraform's established state management and operational principles.
-For those already well-acquainted with Terraform, this offers a certain familiarity and reliability, something we'll explore below.
+For those already well-acquainted with Terraform, this offers a certain familiarity, reliability, and feature completeness.

 ## In a Nutshell

 Terraform Controller is a Kubernetes controller that translates Kubernetes resources into Terraform configurations.
-This process involves several essential Kubernetes custom resources (CR) - Terraform and Flux source objects.
+This process involves several essential [Kubernetes custom resources (CR)](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/) - Terraform and Flux source objects.

 The **Terraform object** is a CR that defines the Terraform root module configuration and, optionally, backend configuration along with GitOps automation options.

 The **Flux object** is a source of configuration files that tells the Controller _where_ to find the Terraform root module.
 In this way, the Controller utilizes Flux's mechanisms for continuous synchronization of configuration from a source.

 When you define a Terraform object in Kubernetes, the Controller detects drift, creates a Terraform plan, and executes it to update your infrastructure.
-Several GitOps automation modes are available: automatic execution with pre-approved apply enabled, a "plan and manual apply" mode for greater control, and an option for drift detection only.
+Several GitOps automation modes are available: automatic execution with "auto apply" enabled, a "plan and manual apply" mode for greater control, and an option for drift detection only

 ## Setting the Stage for GitOps with Terraform Controller